 What is Mediation

-Family mediation is a process in which a professionally trained mediator helps you work out arrangements for children and financial settlements following separation.
+Family mediation is a process in which a professionally trained accredited family mediator helps you work out arrangements for children and property and finance for a financial settlement following separation.
 It gives separating couples an opportunity to freely negotiate and to decide for themselves what to do about their children and finances, with help and guidance from trained and impartial mediators.

 National Audit Office figures on legally-aided mediation show that the average time for a mediated case to be completed is 110 days, compared to 435 days for court cases on similar issues.
 Mediation is also often cheaper than going to court – data from Legal Aid cases shows the average cost per client of mediation is £535 compared to £2,823 for cases going to court.